 What is Seal Integrity testing?

-Simply, it's water penetration testing.
-We are able to test the water-tightness or "seal integrity" of the unit's exterior envelope and its weather seals for water penetration with more certainty than what visual-only inspections can accomplish.
+We can test the water-tightness or "seal integrity" of your trailer's weather seals for water intrusion with more certainty than what visual-only inspections can accomplish.

-We use non-invasive, leak testing methods using specialized, calibrated equipment connected to a handheld computer.
+We use non-invasive leak testing methods using specialized equipment connected to a handheld computer.
 The equipment uses multiple sensors to help expose, measure and locate potential RV roof areas, joints and sidewall cavities for water tightness.

 Generally, inspections take about two hours.